 Every few weeks, a ship will collect the concentrated rubbish and deliver it to a waste-carrying mother ship.
 The larger ship will then bring the plastic ashore for recycling.
 If the first Ocean Cleanup system is successful, a full fleet of 60 floating screens will be launched over time in the Great Pacific Garbage Patch.
 The amount of plastic waste present in this vortex of refuse would then be halved every five years, removing 90% of the plastic waste from the Pacific Garbage Patch by 2040.

 About AGRU America, Inc.

 Since 1988, Georgetown, SC–based AGRU America, Inc. has been the world’s leading manufacturer of flat die extrusion geomembranes, geonets, geocomposites, geotextiles, geosynthetic clay liners, concrete protective liners and fittings.
 The company also supplies vertical barrier systems and large diameter piping systems for the U.S. and international markets.
 AGRU America’s state-of-the-art products include AGRU Smooth Liner® / MicroSpike® (structured textured products), Super Gripnet®, and Drain Liner® in both LLDPE and HDPE.
-AGRU America is part of Alois Gruber GmbH, an Austrian family-owned business since 1948 with production facilities in Austria, the U.S., Germany, China and India, and distribution in over 80 countries worldwide.
+AGRU America is part of Alois Gruber GmbH, an Austrian family-owned business since 1948 with production facilities in Austria, the U.S., Germany, China, and distribution in over 80 countries worldwide.
 The company’s website can be found at www.agruamerica.com.